The best independent guide to Lisbon

-Lisbon extends along the banks of the Tejo estuary, and the commuter ferries are an integral component of the capital’s public transport network.
-The ferry services provide an alternative means of travel from the residential districts south of Lisbon, which avoids the bottleneck of the Ponte 25 de Abril suspension bridge.
+Lisbon extends along the banks of the Tejo Estuary, and the commuter ferries are an integral part of the city’s public transport network.

 There are five ferry routes, with three terminals in Lisbon and four terminals on the southern banks.
 The ferry routes are:

 • Cais do Sodré to Cacilhas (recommended tourist route)